 [Work Hours & Benefits] In this section you should aim to sell the position to potential applicants, just like the first section of your technical writer job description sold candidates on your workplace.
 Highlight the salary range and benefits.
 To ensure that the salary range you mention is in line with similar salaries for industrial engineers in your region, use a salary tool that allows you to input job title and location.

-Industrial Engineer Qualifications/Skills: In this section of your industrial engineer job description, you should use a bullet list to articulate the required and preferred qualifications you are seeking in an ideal candidate.
+Industrial Engineer Skills and Qualifications: In this section of your industrial engineer job description, you should use a bullet list to articulate the required and preferred qualifications you are seeking in an ideal candidate.
 If the list gets long, consider breaking it into two separate lists labeled as “Required” and “Preferred.”
 Whether you use one list or two, begin with the most important skills you are seeking first, as illustrated below:

 - Knowledge of production machinery, processes, and standards in the field or industry